quickwit-oss/quickwit/distribution/ecs/README.md

 ### Deploy the Quickwit module and connect through a bastion

-To make it easy to access your the Quickwit cluster, the example stack includes a bastion instance.
+To make it easy to access your Quickwit cluster, the example stack includes a bastion instance.
 Access is secured using an SSH key pair that you need to provide (e.g generated with `ssh-keygen -t ed25519`).